 Since our inception in 2015, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, acquiring or discovering product candidates and securing related intellectual property rights, conducting discovery, research and development activities for our programs and planning for potential commercialization.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-To date, we have funded our operations with proceeds from the sales of preferred stock and our initial public offering, or IPO.
-Through March 31, 2019, we had received gross proceeds of \$87.5 million from the sales of our preferred stock and \$114.7 million from the sales of common stock through our IPO.
+To date, we have funded our operations with proceeds from the sales of preferred stock and our initial public offering, or IPO, and we have raised additional capital through an underwritten public offering that closed in July 2019, or the July 2019 Follow-On Offering, and an underwritten public offering that closed in February 2020, or the February 2020 Follow-On Offering.
+Through March 31, 2020, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock, and gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$114.7 million, \$138.3 million and \$100.0 million from sales of our common stock through our IPO, July 2019 Follow-On Offering and February 2020 Follow-On Offering, respectively.
+In July 2019, we entered into a Sales Agreement with Cowen and Company, LLC, as sales agent, to provide for the offering, issuance and sale of up to \$50.0 million of our common stock from time to time in "at-the-market" offerings, or the ATM Facility.
+As of March 31, 2020, we have not offered, issued or sold any shares of common stock under the ATM Facility.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates and programs.
-Our net losses were \$17.1 million and \$8.2 million for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019 we had an accumulated deficit of \$88.8 million.
+Our net losses were \$26.0 million and \$17.1 million for the three months ended March 31, 2020 and 2019, respectively.
+As of March 31, 2020, we had an accumulated deficit of \$170.7 million.
 We expect to continue to incur significant expenses for at least the next several years as we advance our product candidates from discovery through preclinical development and clinical trials and seek regulatory approval of our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.
-Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company
+Furthermore, we expect to continue incurring additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.